Cassidy UNICODE Styler

 format(options: FormatOptions): string

-Purpose: Formats title and content text with optional font styles and title patterns.
+Purpose: Formats title and content with customizable font styles, title patterns, and line lengths.

 Arguments: